 Skip to main content

-Deploy EverShop To Heroku
+Deploy EverShop to Heroku

 Prerequisites

-1. An active Heroku account.
+1. An active Heroku account

 Step 1: Create a New Heroku App

-1. Log in to the Heroku dashboard (https://dashboard.heroku.com).
+1. Log in to the Heroku dashboard.

 Heroku Create New App

-Step 2: Install Heroku CLI
+Step 2: Install and Configure Heroku CLI

 heroku login

-Step 3: Create a New Heroku Postgres Database
+Step 3: Set Up a PostgreSQL Database

-heroku addons:create heroku-postgresql:PLAN_NAME -a APP_NAME
+heroku addons:create heroku-postgresql:PLAN_NAME -a YOUR_APP_NAME

 caution

-Replace APP_NAME with the name of your Heroku app.
+Replace YOUR_APP_NAME with your Heroku application name.

-heroku config -a APP_NAME
+heroku config -a YOUR_APP_NAME

-DATABASE_URL: postgres://gqdnxqkaxcrbyd:dd3aecf3715167ce8a519c518f637sdfcb9ebb0dda3723d050e8a3b8a7cf19fc789@ec2-52-205-11-146.compute-1.amazonaws.com:5432/d468v1qsdfnb0arsqf
+postgres://gqdnxqkaxcrbyd:dd3aecf3715167ce8a519c518f637sdfcb9ebb0dda3723d050e8a3b8a7cf19fc789@ec2-52-205-11-146.compute-1.amazonaws.com:5432/d468v1qsdfnb0arsqf

 DB_HOST=ec2-52-205-11-146.compute-1.amazonaws.com